-A shift from linear Darwinian evolution to the era of exponential evolution requires the skill of Learning to learn fast anything, any conditions and challenges.
+It requires us to adapt to a variety of unknown conditions and challenges which are impossible to predict with human cognition and technology.
 The traditional idea of one skill and one specialization domain for the rest of your life is obsolete already.

 “The illiterate of the 21st century will not be those who cannot read and write, but those who cannot learn, unlearn, and relearn. ” Alvin Toffler.

 Complex events like technology evolution, entrepreneurship, social movements etc are far more difficult to understand and manage.
 It’s harder to predict what will happen because complex systems interact in unexpected ways and with unknown variables.
-It’s harder to make sense of things because the degree of complexity may lie beyond the limits of our cognitive ability and analytical tools.
+It’s also harder to make sense of things because the degree of complexity may lay beyond the limits of our cognitive ability and analytical tools.

 Implications On Human Learning

 Many experts estimate that up to 40% of what students learning today will be obsolete a decade from now when they will be working in jobs that have yet to be created.
 Indeed the top 10 most in-demand jobs today didn’t even exist 10 years ago.
 To say that we live in a linear world with Darwinian natural evolution understates the speed of both the pace and the scope of ongoing change.

 “ I don’t know about the present, but looking to the future, it’s not the Mexicans or Chinese who will take the jobs from the people in Pennsylvania, it’s the robots and algorithms.
 So unless you plan to build a big wall on the border of California — the wall on the border with Mexico is going to be very ineffective”.

 On the other hand, our schools and universities are hopelessly inadequate in preparing us for the impending disruption in every walks of our life.
 Our education system is built on the factory economics idea where one spends a few years in a process of progressing in a linear fashion, and at the end of it, granted with a degree of bachelor’s or master’s or a PhD, you are somehow magically prepared for the rest of your working life.